cofl/Cofl.Util/doc/Get-FilteredChildItem-reddit-post.md

 And so, `Get-FilteredChildItem` was created. `Get-FilteredChildItem` is a C# Cmdlet emulates the functionality of [`.gitignore`](https://git-scm.com/docs/gitignore) files to filter out files and directories in a large hierarchy, using ordered pattern definitions declared in flat files.

 Below follows a neatly formatted version of the script, split up for easy reading and less scrolling to the side.
 The full version is available from [GitHub](https://github.com/cofl/Cofl.Util/blob/master/src/Cofl.Util/GetFilteredChildItemCmdlet.cs) as part of Cofl.Util, alongside [its Pester tests](https://github.com/cofl/Cofl.Util/blob/master/tests/Get-FilteredChildItem.Tests.ps1).
+I've been testing with local files on Windows, but I have confirmed that it works just fine with UNC paths, and also in the PowerShell 7.0 preview.

 ---